French invasion of Russia: Historiography

 Napoleon did not touch serfdom in Russia.
 What the reaction of the Russian peasantry would have been if he had lived up to the traditions of the French Revolution, bringing liberty to the serfs, is an intriguing question.

-Swedish invasion

-Napoleon's invasion was prefigured by the Swedish invasion of Russia a century before.
-In 1707 Charles XII had led Swedish forces in an invasion of Russia from his base in Poland.
-After initial success, the Swedish Army was decisively defeated in Ukraine at the Battle of Poltava.
-Peter I's efforts to deprive the invading forces of supplies by adopting a scorched-earth policy is thought to have played a role in the defeat of the Swedes.

-In one first-hand account of the French invasion, Philippe Paul, Comte de Ségur, attached to the personal staff of Napoleon and the author of Histoire de Napoléon et de la grande armée pendant l'année 1812, recounted a Russian emissary approaching the French headquarters early in the campaign.
-When he was questioned on what Russia expected, his curt reply was simply 'Poltava!'.
-Using eyewitness accounts, historian Paul Britten Austin described how Napoleon studied the History of Charles XII during the invasion.
-In an entry dated 5 December 1812, one eyewitness records: "Cesare de Laugier, as he trudges on along the 'good road' that leads to Smorgonie, is struck by 'some birds falling from frozen trees', a phenomenon which had even impressed Charles XII's Swedish soldiers a century ago."
-The failed Swedish invasion is widely believed to have been the beginning of Sweden's decline as a great power, and the rise of Tsardom of Russia as it took its place as the leading nation of north-eastern Europe.

 German invasion

-Academicians have drawn parallels between the French invasion of Russia and Operation Barbarossa, the German invasion of 1941.
+Academics have drawn parallels between the French invasion of Russia and Operation Barbarossa, the German invasion of 1941.
 David Stahel writes:

-The invasion by Germany was called the Great Patriotic War by the Soviet people, to evoke comparisons with the victory by Tsar Alexander I over Napoleon's invading army.
+The invasion by Germany was called the Great Patriotic War by the Soviet government, to evoke comparisons with the victory by Alexander I over Napoleon's invading army.
 In addition, the Germans, like the French, took solace from the notion they had been defeated by the Russian winter, rather than the Russians themselves or their own mistakes.

 Cultural impact

 An event of epic proportions and momentous importance for European history, the French invasion of Russia has been the subject of much discussion among historians.
 The campaign's sustained role in Russian popular culture may be seen in Leo Tolstoy's War and Peace, Pyotr Ilyich Tchaikovsky's 1812 Overture, and the identification of it with the German invasion during World War II, which became known as the Great Patriotic War in the Soviet Union.